Pneumonic plague

 How does pneumonic plague progress?

-Pneumonic plague is the most serious form of the plague.
+Pneumonic plague is the most serious form of plague.
+It can be cured if treated quickly with antibiotics.

-There is no commonly available vaccine against the plague.
-If someone comes into contact with a person with plague, an antibiotic can be administered prophylactically.
+At present, no vaccine to prevent plague has been approved anywhere in the world.
+If someone comes into contact with a person with plague, an antibiotic can be administered prophylactically, i.e., on a preventive basis.

-The Foreign Office has published a leaflet about the plague aimed at working people and travelers who go to affected areas.
+The Foreign Office (Auswärtiges Amt) has published a leaflet about plague.
+It is aimed at people working in and traveling to areas with plague infections.

 How is pneumonic plague diagnosed?